solo-io/gloo-docs/gloo/docs/gloo_routing/virtual_services/security/jwt/claim_routing.md

 ## Setup

 ### Generate JWTs
-If you would like to generate your own JWTs, create a private\public key pair.
+If you would like to generate your own JWTs, create a private/public key pair.
 ```shell
 openssl genrsa 2048 > private-key.pem
 openssl rsa -in private-key.pem -pubout > public-key.pem